 Magnesium: The NMDA Gatekeeper That Determines LTP Threshold

 The NMDA receptor's role in LTP induction is gated by a magnesium ion that physically occupies the receptor's ion channel pore at resting membrane potentials, preventing calcium influx.
 This voltage-dependent magnesium block serves as the "coincidence detector" that makes LTP selective — only synapses that receive both presynaptic glutamate release and sufficient postsynaptic depolarisation (to expel the magnesium block) undergo LTP induction.
 The precision of this mechanism is directly dependent on the concentration of magnesium available to occupy and vacate the channel in response to the membrane potential changes of learning-related neural activity.
-Magnesium insufficiency — present in approximately one in three Australian adults per the NHMRC 2017 NRV dietary analysis and amplified in students by the cortisol-driven renal magnesium wasting of chronic exam stress — reduces the precision of NMDA channel gating, contributing to both the impaired LTP induction and the NMDA excitotoxic overactivation that characterise the stressed student brain simultaneously.
-As established in the magnesium glycinate benefits article in this series, magnesium amino acid chelate provides the superior intestinal bioavailability (Gröber 2015, Nutrients) required to maintain the cellular magnesium levels that NMDA receptor precision and GABA receptor function — both critical for learning and anxiety management — depend on.
+Magnesium insufficiency — present in approximately one in three Australian adults per the NHMRC 2017 NRV dietary analysis and amplified in students by the cortisol-driven renal magnesium wasting of chronic exam stress — reduces the precision of NMDA channel gating, contributing to both impaired LTP induction and NMDA overactivation simultaneously.
+As established in the magnesium glycinate benefits article in this series, magnesium amino acid chelate provides the superior intestinal bioavailability ( Gröber 2015, Nutrients) required to maintain the cellular magnesium levels that NMDA receptor precision and GABA receptor function — both critical for general learning and general anxiety management — depend on.

 Activated B-Complex, Acetylcholine, and the Methylation-Memory Connection